ggonnella/textformats/manuals/Nim_API.md

 ## Working with the specification

-The proc `specification_from_file(filename: string): Specification` is used to obtain a specification from a YAML, JSON or preprocessed specification file.
+The proc `specification_from_file(filename: string): Specification` is used to obtain a specification from a YAML, JSON or compiled specification file.

 The proc `parse_specification(specdata: string): Specification`